nicode-io/The_Starting_Point/README.md

         *   As precaution, open a new terminal window and test that the SSH service is running correctly before closing session, and so avoid you can't log on your sever next time

     *   #####   (Optionnal) Keep server connection alive with your local computer:
-        >   If you want to avoid freeze of your terminal when spending time searching web or read documentation while configuring your server, recommended to remove it when your VPS in in production mode.
+        >   If you want to avoid freeze of your terminal when spending time searching web or read documentation while configuring your server, recommended to remove it when your (virtual) private server in in production mode.
         *   In the same file */etc/ssh/sshd_config* add the followings:
             *TCPKeepAlive yes*
             *ServerAliveInterval 30*